 Alto Marañón Project, 2017

 I collaborated with a team of international botanists to document ecological and archaeological materials within the Alto Marañón region of the north central and eastern Peruvian Andes (Huanuco and Ancash departments).
 Thanks to the leadership of local guides, we visited over a dozen sites of Yarowilca, Inka and other local Andean cultural traditions.
 In particular, I focused on documenting above-ground mortuary structures (chullpa) for further investigation into the architectural and geospatial variations of such sites across the Andes.

 In 2014, I participated in the University of Toronto (St. George) Department of Anthropology & The Archaeology Center field school in Pacasmayo, Peru.
 The field school was directed by Dr. Edward Swenson.
 The project investigated Moche and Late Formative archaeological complexes in the Jequetepeque Valley on the northern Peruvian coast.
 As an undergraduate excavator, and later unit supervisor, I trained in excavations of middens, monumental architecture, work areas, and laboratory analyses.

-As part of a personal and academic interest project, I am compiling research on the histories and cultures of the Cordillera Oriental in Colombia, encompassing the departments of Cundinamarca and Boyacá, the ancestral homelands of Muisca/Mhuysca and Panches.
-This stems from my interest in learning about the cultural histories of my mother's homelands around Vergara and Cerro Sautatumi, Cundinamarca, which was the traditional territory of the Panches.
-This collection of research material builds on my lived experience visiting sites and listening to relatives' stories.
+As part of a personal and academic interest project, I am tracing the histories of the Cordillera Oriental in Colombia through published research and local accounts.
+This region encompasses the departments of Cundinamarca and Boyacá, ancestral homelands of Muisca/Mhuysca and Panches.
+This stems from my investment in learning about and (re)connecting with the cultural heritage of my mother's homelands around Vergara, Nimaima and Cerro Sautatumi, Cundinamarca, which was the traditional territory of the Panches.
+This collection of research material builds on my lived experience visiting places and listening to relatives' stories.